-For a long time I didn't like rice that much.
+For a long time, I didn't like rice that much.
 In part, this had something to do with a moth infestation in the kitchen of my student residence where these pests preferred to live inside my rice containers.
 But aside from this nightmarish situation, I also never enjoyed the flavour.
 Because there simply wasn't any.
 And I truly don't see the point of eating something that literally tastes like nothing.
 But now the nightmares of moths in my rice have passed, and I discovered a new way of cooking rice, I actually quite enjoy eating it.
 So I thought it would be nice to share my findings with you.

 I learned cooking by following the instructions printed on the backside of packets.
-These packets main aim is to get food on the table as quick as possible while still giving you the feeling that you cooked your own dinner.
+These packets' main aim is to get food on the table as quickly as possible while still giving you the feeling that you cooked your own dinner.
 So in accordance with this main goal, I was taught to bring a large amount of water to the boil, add the rice, cook it for a while, then drain off the excess water.
 And that is where the flavour went: down the drain.
 A couple of years ago, I found a recipe for perfectly cooked basmati rice in one of my Indian cookbooks.
 This method takes a bit more time, but it's well worth the effort.

 - Wash 1 mug / 220g rice under running water until the water stays clear.
 Then leave the rice to soak in a bowl of cold water for 30 minutes.
 You do this to remove the starch from the grains of rice so it cooks faster and doesn't become sticky.